evakathie/ux-portfolio/projects/planeatary.md

 <p class="image-description">Intro into the App - onboarding screens and popups inside the app.</p>

 <p>We deliberately decided against an extensive onboarding during the initial download (where the calories can be calculated and the plan set), because the app can work well with defaults and we suspect that many users are overwhelmed by having to make so many settings before the app can be used.
 But in our usability test showed that the app wasnʼt understood so we decided to include a short intro when first using the app.
 When first opening the app there are four screens with a graphic and text.
 In the last screen there are two options “Edit settings” (leads to the “More” screen) and “Explore app”.
 While exploring the app for the first time, more popups are displayed to explain the functionality.</p>

-<h3>Conclusion & learnings</h3>

-<p>When we created Planeatary, I was still in the middle of my bachelor studies and inexperienced — it was the first project on this scale I had ever worked on.
-I learned a lot and some things I would do differently today.
-Just to give a few examples: I would start testing earlier — before development preferably with one of the first prototypes.
-I would probably also brainstorm more and evaluate different solutions in the conception phase, maybe try Design Thinking on the problem.
-But overall, Planeatary is a successful project from my point of view — especially for something that the two of us created on the side in our spare time on a low budget of time and money.
-I was able to learn a lot and I would do a lot of it the same way again.</p>

 </div>